 Located in Florida's state capital, the Department offers students many opportunities to interact with the key executive, legislative, and judicial offices of the state.
 The Department maintains close ties with state, regional, and local planning agencies, the state legislature, and the governor's office.
 These agencies provide substantial support services to the Department in the form of internships and field placements, data and research reports, visiting lecturers and adjunct faculty, and permanent employment positions.

 Students come from across the nation and from many foreign countries and U.S. territories.
 Women and persons of color are well represented in the program.
 Student backgrounds are highly diverse; many come from the social sciences, engineering, architecture and the design arts, social work, or the physical sciences.
 The program is able to accommodate students from a wide variety of disciplines that are relevant to the issues addressed by the planning field.
 The total number of graduate students in residence at any time varies between 100 and 120.
 With eleven permanent faculty, plus adjunct instructors, this produces a favorable faculty–student ratio.
 At the same time, the Department is sufficiently large to reflect the diversity of the field and to allow students the opportunity to study a number of different problem and policy areas.

-Almost 1,600 students have graduated from the Department’s graduate programs.
+More than 1,600 students have graduated from the Department's graduate programs.
 These graduates are now employed in forty-eight states and territories and twenty-seven foreign nations as professional staff in private consulting firms; for major developers; in law firms, universities, research organizations, business, and industry; and in local, state, regional, and national governments.

 The principal aim of the master's program is to train students for professional careers in planning, allowing them to function in both generalist and specialist roles.
 The program consists of forty-eight credit hours of coursework organized into the following curriculum components:

-- Core curriculum: twelve credit hours
+- Core curriculum: fifteen credit hours

 - Methods for policy and planning decisions: six credit hours